jvpdls/url-shortener-ms/README.md

         > npm i

-3. Rename **.env.example** to **.env**
+3. Rename **.env.example** to **.env** and fill its variables

 4.  **Start the server:**

-        > node index.js
+        > vercel dev

 Usage
 -----

-By default, the microservice will be available at http://localhost:3000/.
+You can either acess the [microservice live](https://url-shortener-ms.vercel.app/) or run it locally, which will be available at http://localhost:3000/.

-You can interact with the API using an HTTP client like Postman or Curl (for POST requests), or through the browser (GET requests).
+Interact with the API using an HTTP client like Postman or Curl (for POST requests), or through the browser (GET requests).
 You can shorten URLs and retrieve the original URLs by following the API documentation below.

 API Documentation
 -----------------